 The point of getting a great machine is that it takes the fuss out of your coffee making — if you’re going to fiddle around so much, why not just get a Chemex?
 However, a coffee maker is only one part of the good-cup equation.
 Some methodical experimentation could reveal a whole world of taste you never knew you could achieve.

 Supplement with a good grinder

 For our taste tests, we used an inexpensive blade grinder to grind our beans – that’s what the average home coffee brewer uses.
 But blade grinders aren’t super reliable, and, Miller explained, consistent grind size is the number one variable outside of your coffee maker that you can control to affect the quality of your coffee.

-For example, if your coffee tastes a bit salty or sour, the grounds are under-extracted, which can be remedied by a finer grind.
-But what if only some of your grounds are too coarse, and others are too fine – and maybe some are just right?
-Having uniform grind size throughout your brew basket makes it easier to isolate and adjust this variable in order to get the level of extraction you want.
+Having uniform grind size throughout your brew basket makes it easier to isolate and adjust the taste of your coffee in order to get the level of extraction you want.
 The only way to achieve that is with a burr grinder.
-Miller — as well as a handful of our other experts — recommends the Barazata Encore Coffee Grinder ($129).
+Miller — as well as a handful of our other experts — recommends the Baratza Encore Conical Burr Coffee Grinder ($129).